HENNGE/arsenic/docs/user/quickstart.rst

 Quite often you will need to wait for the browser context to be in a certain state.
 To do so, you can use :py:meth:`arsenic.session.Session.wait` which is a low level API to wait for certain conditions.
-It takes three arguments: A timeout as an integer or float of seconds to wait, a coroutine callback to check if the condition is met and an optional exception class or tuple of exception classes to ignore if they're raised by the callback.
+It takes two or more arguments: A timeout as an integer or float of seconds to wait, a coroutine callback to check if the condition is met and an optionally exception classes which should be ignored.

 The callback should return a truthy value to indicate the condition is met.